EduardoDuQuesne/challenge-number-loop/README.md

-# the-static-web-challenge-6
+# Nasvhille Software School: Front-End Challenge

+## Challenge #6

-What is the difference between the sum of the squares of the first ten natural numbers, and the square of the sum of the first ten natural numbers.
+What is the difference between the sum of the squares of the first ten natural numbers, and the square of the sum of the first ten natural numbers?